dark-doraemon/test-git/README.md

 11. If you can login, you have created successfully

 Next, install `Extension Pack for Java` extension in VS Code ![](https://i.ibb.co/d0MKH4D/image.png) <br>
-Click `Run and Debug` and select `Spring boot` and it will build and create database automatically for you
+Click `Run and Debug` and select `Spring boot` and it will build and create database automatically for you <br>
+That's all